vanhp/fastMLBlog/_posts/2020-08-17-coding-postg.md

 ---
 toc: true
 layout: post
-description: A post about My journey working with machine learning using fastAI library.
+description: A post about My programming experience
-date: 2020-09-07 10:30
+date: 2020-09-08 01:30:26
-categories: [ML]
+categories: [General]
-title: Machine Learning Posts
+title: The Polyglot Coder General rant!
-image: /images/ai-pic1.jpg
+image: /images/coding-pic.jpg
 ---
 <!-- ![]({{page.image | relative_url}}) -->

-# Welcome to my Machine Learning Posts
+# Welcome to my random rant! anything that don't fell into either ML or programming

-## Basic setup
+## The rear view mirror

 Jekyll requires blog post files to be named according to the following format: